dxoverdy/Integrating-Sofar2mqtt-with-Home-Assistant/README.md

 Click your name at the bottom left, scroll down and click 'Advanced Mode'
 ![Advanced Mode](Images/Advanced.PNG)

-## Configuring Home Assistant - Add-ons
+## Configuring Home Assistant - Install Add-ons

 Click Settings at the bottom left